Licence Plate Recognition System

 The Altair License Plate Recognition System (LPRS) is a robust, state-of-the-art parking technology successfully deployed globally.
-Precise ParkLink’s LPRS is extensively used at the Toronto Pearson International Airport developed according to stringent requirements to meet the Airport’s requirements.
+Precise ParkLink’s LPRS is extensively used at the Toronto Pearson International Airport developed according to stringent requirements to meet the Airport’s needs.
 The LPRS uses a 2-server configuration processing the license plate based transaction: an acquisition server and a management server.
 The acquisition server captures and converts license plate images.
-While the management server processes the business rules in accordance to facility and parameters linked to the license plate.
+The management server processes the business rules in accordance to the facility and parameters linked to the license plate.
 This 2-server solution effectively distributes processing times substantially increasing processing speeds.

 ✓ Video surveillance and additional lighting

 ✓ Real time pre-registered license processing

 ✓ Search vehicle movements based on a wide variety of criteria

 ✓ License number access control

 ✓ License number printed on tickets

 ✓ Parking duration calculation